intel/llvm/sycl/doc/Assert.md

 | 3 | Stop under debugger | When debugger is attached, break at assertion point | Highly desired |
 | 4 | Reliability | Assert failure should be reported regardless of kernel deadlock | Highly desired |

 ## Contents of `cl::sycl::event_error`

-`cl::sycl::event_error::what()` should return the same assertion failure message as is printed at the time being.

-Other than that, interface of `cl::sycl::event_error` should look like:
+Interface of `cl::sycl::event_error` should look like:
 ```
 class event_error : public runtime_error {
 public: